-Greece: French Akuo Energy’s investment plan for Greek RES7.
-October 2020. / SEE Energy News
+Greece: French Akuo Energy’s investment plan for Greek RES, SEE Energy News

 French Akuo Energy is one of the biggest European market players in the RES market, active in 18 countries and having incorporated Greece into its strategy since 2018.
 Akuo Energy is planning to implement an investment program close to 1 billion euros in Greece over the next five years.
 Its plans include the entire range of renewable energy sources, from wind and solar power on mainland Greece to storage and floating solar units on the islands.Through its subsidiary, Akuo Energy Greece, it has applied for RES production licenses totaling 1 GW from solar and wind power.
 Recently, it acquired three wind farms in Pella, Central Macedonia, investing 150 million euros.